 The Association has an agreement with the Foundation under which the Association provides management and administrative services to the Foundation.
-During the year the Association billed the Foundation \$nil (2019 - \$nil) for services provided and expense incurred under this agreement.
+During the year the Association billed the Foundation \$3,503 (2022 - \$nil) for services provided and expense incurred under this agreement.
 Amounts due from the Foundation have no fixed terms of payment.